JugglingCoder/spam_bot_blocker/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

 1.)
-Download and copy the module into your "/modules" folder 2.)
+Download and copy the module into your "/modules" folder<br />
+2.)
 In order for the "Spam Bot Blocker" CAPTCHA to be enabled, the "CAPTCHA"
      module is required: https://backdropcms.org/project/captcha 3.)
 Enable the module at "Functionality > Modules" (/admin/modules/list)